COVID-19 Vaccines in Hong Kong: Options, Safety & Costs (UPDATED)

 - A total of 29 Community Vaccination Centres (CVCs) in the 18 districts across the territory

 - Over 1,500 private clinics participating in the programme

 - 18 general out-patient clinics of the Hospital Authority (HA)

 - Residential care homes for the elderly and for persons with disabilities

-Who will be vaccinated first in Hong Kong?
+Who is vaccinated first in Hong Kong?

 Like many other countries, Hong Kong will receive the vaccine in batches.
 Therefore, the government has set up a vaccination strategy that prioritizes certain groups of the population to receive the vaccine first.